 - Articles submitted to non-compliant publishers cannot use Wellcome funds to pay APCs.
 See list of compliant publishers.

-- The fund does not cover commissioned reviews, conference proceedings, letters, or page/colour charges.
-What COAF covers.
+- The fund does not cover commissioned reviews, conference proceedings, letters, page/colour charges so you need to use other funds such as your grant.
+See What COAF covers.

-- The policy applies to Wellcome Trust Centres.
+- The policy applies to researchers in Wellcome Trust Centres.

-- For further information see the Wellcome Trust’s COAF page and the open access policies of the partner charities:
+- Full details are on the Wellcome Trust’s COAF page and the open access policies of the partner charities:

 *formerly Leukaemia & Lymphoma Research (renamed September 2015). **Parkinson’s UK joined COAF on 1 October 2015.